plforacle/heatwave-aws/connect-load-dbs/connect-load-dbs.md

 ## Task 2: Import data from Amazon S3

-You will now import sample data from an Oracle-owned Amazon S3 bucket, which contains the database, airportdb, in MySQL dump file format.
-For authentication to Amazon S3, you are using the IAM roles, which you had earlier updated while creating the DB System.
-For authentication use the AWS user access keys.
+You will now import sample data from an Amazon S3 bucket, which contains the database, airportdb, in MySQL dump file format.

 1. Click the **Data Imports** link.
 2. Copy and paste the following to in **S3 URI**.